 - Help pollinators find their food by clustering plants in groups.
-They will have an easier time of pollinating if they can go easily from one sage to the next or one sunflower to the next.
+They will have an easier time pollinating if they can go easily from one sage to the next or one sunflower to the next.

 - Include plants that the pollinators’ larvae feed on as well.
 You can find out more about this through your local chapter of CNPS or the Xerces Society.

 - Don’t use pesticides.
 Besides killing pests, pesticides kill pollinators, too.
 Most plants native to southern California have good defenses against pests and don’t need help from pesticides.
-If you do wind up with an infestation of aphids or whitefly, try targeted pruning or releasing ladybugs, which you can get from you local garden supply store.
+If you do wind up with an infestation of aphids or whitefly, try targeted pruning or releasing ladybugs, which you can get from your local garden supply store.

 - Most bees native to southern California nest in the ground.
 Be sure to leave some areas of bare ground without mulch for the bees to make their nests.
 They also like old pieces of wood and logs.

 - Pollinators need water.
-Include a fresh water source.
+Include a freshwater source.
 It can be small, like a dish or bowl, a birdbath, or a full-blown water feature or fountain.